-- You can check that your child is still visible - You can make some silly faces move on blocks [Array] Array of blocks specifying text/images of instructions to display, rendered by exp-text-block. startRecordingAutomatically [Boolean | false] Whether to automatically begin recording upon frame load nextButtonText Text to display on the 'next frame' button showPreviousButton Whether to show a 'previous' button
+- You can check that your child is still visible - You can make some silly faces move on blocks [Array] Array of blocks specifying text/images of instructions to display, rendered by exp-text-block.

 Below is information specific to this particular frame.
 There may also be available parameters, events recorded, and data collected that come from the following more general sources: